khulnasoft/tradescope/docs/exchanges.md

 !!!
 Warning "Futures"
     OKX Futures has the concept of "position mode" - which can be "Buy/Sell" or long/short (hedge mode).
-    Tradescope supports both modes (we recommend to use Buy/Sell mode) - but changing the mode mid-trading is not supported and will lead to exceptions and failures to place trades.
+    Freqtrade supports both modes (we recommend to use Buy/Sell mode) - but changing the mode mid-trading is not supported and will lead to exceptions and failures to place trades.
     OKX also only provides MARK candles for the past ~3 months.
 Backtesting futures prior to that date will therefore lead to slight deviations, as funding-fees cannot be calculated correctly without this data.

 ## Gate.io